The Lycoming County SPCA offers the following services:

 Animals at Large

 We have no legal authority regarding animals running at large, animal bites, or barking.
 However, we can provide humane traps for you to catch stray cats on your property.
 A $50 check is required as a deposit for the trap and is returned to you upon return of the trap.
 Dog bites are reportable to the dog warden at 570-350-8742.
 Please consider a donation when you drop off or surrender an animal.
-If you live outside of Lycoming County, we can direct you to other rescue groups to help you with animal related concerns.
-Animals surrendered by their owners are statistically more adoptable than strays.
-Please take the time to complete our pet personality profile in order to help us find a new home for your pet.
+If you live outside of Lycoming County, we can direct you to other rescue groups to help you with animal-related concerns.

 Euthanasia, Cremation, and Burial Services